AnyDSL/MimIR/docs/coding.md

 ### VS Code

-As a utility to make debugging Mim itself less painful with certain debuggers, the `mim.natvis` file can be loaded for getting more expressive value inspection.
+As a utility to make debugging MimIR itself less painful with certain debuggers, the `mim.natvis` file can be loaded for getting more expressive value inspection.
 In VS Code you can do so by adding the following to the `launch.json` configurations.
 When launching from VS Code via CMake, put it in `settings.json`'s `"cmake.debugConfig":`:

 ```json